averrunci/WpfMvc/readme.md

 </Grid>
 ```

-This library also provides features to inject routed event handlers, a data context, and visual elements to the controller using attributes.
+This library also provides features to inject routed event handlers, command event handlers, a data context, and visual elements to the controller using attributes.
 The available attributes are as follows.

 ### RoutedEventHandlerAttribute